• Skip to primary navigation

 shredded chicken with onions in a blue ceramic dish with whole jalapenos lying next to it

-If you ever don't recognize a tool or skill that I mention, be sure to look it up in our Glossary of Cooking Terms and Definitions for more information.
+If you don't recognize a tool or skill I mentioned, you can look it up in my Glossary of Cooking Terms and Definitions for more information!

-Go to Glossary
+Go to the Glossary

-• Don't wash your chicken before cooking it as it increases the risk of salmonella.
+• Don't wash your chicken before cooking it, as it increases the risk of salmonella.

 • Gloves can also be used when handling raw chicken to help prevent contamination.